The Mitzvah of Burial

 Here you will find a list of common elements found in a traditional Jewish funeral.

 In Judaism, a mourner is the spouse, parent, sibling or child of the deceased.
-Other family members and friends, although not technically considered mourners, can still observe any mourning rituals they want to participate in.
+Other family members and friends, although not technically considered mourners, can still observe any mourning rituals they wish to participate in.
 From the time of death until the burial, a mourner is considered an “Onen.”
-Onens must put aside many of their daily responsibilities in order to focus on arranging the funeral.
+While handling the loss of their loved one, Onens must still finalize the funeral details in such a short time.
+This is the time to breathe, find peace and strength and know that our family is here to support your family.

 Historically, shemira was a form of guard duty, to prevent the desecration of the body prior to burial.
 The shomrim sit and read aloud comforting psalms during the time that they are watching the body.
 This serves as a comfort for both the spirit of the departed who is in transition and the shomer or shomeret.
 According to Jewish tradition, immediately following a death, the deceased should not be left unattended.
 A Shomer, or “watchman,” stays with the deceased from the time of death until burial.
-It is common for the Shomer to be a member of the family.
-However, the Cleveland Jewish Funerals staff is available to serve as Shomereim.
+It is common for the Shomer to be a member of the family a close friend, or a member of the Jewish Community.
+Should a Shomer not be available, then the Cleveland Jewish Funerals staff is available to act as your loved one's “watchman.”

 Scheduling the Funeral

 After contacting Cleveland Jewish Funerals, you should contact your local rabbi.
 The rabbi will set a date and time for the funeral service.
 Many congregations will allow services in their temples.
 If you are having a bigger funeral, consider having a graveside service at the cemetery.
-Traditional Jewish funerals are usually held 3 days after passing.
+Traditional Jewish funerals are usually as soon as possible, but this can vary based on a family's circumstances.

-Unless local laws require, Jewish burials do not use embalming.
+Unless local laws require, Jewish burials do not embalm.
 Your funeral director will be able to tell you if there are any laws that may require embalming.

 The Chevra Kadisha